-Camera light seals are pretty straight forward and easy to replace, so much so, even my 8 year old son has done it with great success, obviously with a bit of guidance.
-Now, that said please do follow the instructions carefully and take great care as you go, knives are sharp and cleaning products do damage as well as clean.
-Like most tutorial websites here comes the disclaimer; Milliy’s cameras can not be held responsible for any accidents or damages to persons or goods, so please use this tutorial at your own risk.
+Camera light seals are pretty straightforward and easy to replace.
+So much so that even my eight-year-old son has done it with great success, and a little bit of guidance!
+That said, please do follow the instructions carefully and take great care as you go; knives are sharp and cleaning products can do damage.

 Time Taken; 40 minutes